-Breads with large hard seeds on the outside or through the bread can be a choking risk (such as sunflower or pumpkin seeds).
-Babies can breath these seeds into their lungs (aspiration).
+Any bread with visible hard seeds, nuts or grains on the outside or through the bread can be a choking risk (such as sunflower or pumpkin seeds).
+Babies can breathe these seeds into their lungs (aspiration).
 It is best to avoid these seeded breads until your child is older.

 Preservatives and Additives

-Some breads (especially store bought) can contain preservatives and additives to maintain shelf life; They appear in the ingredients list and are designated by their class names: - flour treatment agents, emulsifiers, preservatives, enzymes.
-For example: Vegetable Emulsifiers (471,481,472e), Calcium carbonate, Vegetable Gum (412).
+Some breads (especially store-bought) can contain preservatives and additives to maintain shelf life; They appear in the ingredients list and are designated by their class names: Flour Treatment Agents, Emulsifiers, Preservatives, and Enzymes.

-The safety of preservatives and additives are not studied in infants, so with an everyday food such as bread, if you have access to an alternative that is additive and preservative free then opt for this where possible.
-Usually bread that is freshly baked has no preservatives or additives but always check the label.
+The safety of preservatives and additives has not been studied in infants, so with an everyday food such as bread, if you have access to an alternative that is free of additives and preservatives then opt for this where ever possible.
+Usually, bread that is freshly baked has no preservatives or additives but always check the label.